HL7NZ/nhi/input/pagecontent/OnboardingAndComplianceTesting.md

 <tr><td>NHI-GET-5</td>
 <td>application alerts the user that a requested NHI is dormant, and that the live NHI has been returned.</td>
 <td>ZAT2518</td>
-<td>Outout: Notification to the user that the requested NHI was dormant and the live NHI has been returned <br />
+<td>Output: Notification to the user that the requested NHI was dormant and the live NHI has been returned <br />
 Output: Patient Live NHI returned should be ZAT2496 <br />
 Output: Minimum identity information for the live NHI is displayed for the patient</td>
 <td>Mandatory</td></tr>